redromnon/HeroicBashLauncher/README.md

 ## Working

 Heroic Bash Launcher automatically detects installed games and creates a launch file for each game.
+It basically reads the `.json` files stored in `~/.config/heroic/GamesConfig`.

 The launch file is created using the *bash shell script*, i.e. `.sh` files.
 For example, if I have Rocket League installed, it will create the launch file titled "RocketLeague.sh".
 All these launch files will be available in the **GameFiles** folder.

 Every game's launch file will contain all the launch parameters according to the game's setting in Heroic Games Launcher, including cloud syncing for supported games.

-Here's an **example** below of "RocketLeague.sh" -
+Here's an *example* below of "RocketLeague.sh" -

 ```
 #!/bin/bash